-In some applications two or more drives are controlling the application at the same time.
-If one of the drives is braking a motor, the excess energy can be fed to the DC-link of a drive driving a motor, with a reduction of the total energy consumption.
-This feature is typically useful in, for examples, decanters and carding machines, where smaller power sized drive operates in generator mode.
+In some applications, 2 or more drives are controlling the application at the same time.
+If 1 of the drives is braking a motor, the excess energy can be fed to the DC link of a drive driving a motor, with a reduction of the total energy consumption.
+This feature is typically useful in, for example, decanters and carding machines, where smaller power-sized drives operate in generator mode.